File handling

 Data URL

-Section titled “Data URL”When using file
+Section titled “Data URL”When using file or files fields, the form automatically converts

 uploaded files into Data URL strings.